IOVA Allocator

 unsigned long pages;

-u64 counter; /* monotonic counter at enqueue time */
+u64 counter; /* flush counter when this entry was added */

 };